 (As an aside: Another fun way to repurpose extra Hanukkah candles is to soak three candles in hot water, then twist the softened wax together for an instant miniature Havdalah candle.)

-In Israel, writes Cantor Evan Kent, "Hanukkah is a holiday without the limitations of other holidays: we can go shopping, we can drive, the buses and trains run.
+In Israel, Cantor Evan Kent writes that, "Hanukkah is a holiday without the limitations of other holidays: we can go shopping, we can drive, the buses and trains run.
 And yes, everyone is seemingly in a good mood.
 The sufganiyot help the atmosphere, of course.
 It’s impossible to be in a bad mood while eating a jelly donut."

 He continues: "But Hanukkah isn’t only about the donuts.
 It’s about the entire city coming together in a rare show of cultural solidarity to observe the holiday."
 Read more about Hanukkah in Israel in Cantor Kent's own words.